Case Details

 What Were the Facts of This Case?

-Parties to the dispute 4 The Appellant was the managing director of BSE at all material times.
-BSE was in the business of carrying out painting, piping and electrical works in the marine industry.
-It was a wholly owned subsidiary of Great Sea Holdings Pte Ltd (“GSH”).
-Apart from BSE, there were nine other companies in the GSH group.
-As he held more than 99% of the shares in GSH, the Appellant had effective control over BSE and its related companies.
-5 The Respondent is a company incorporated in Hong Kong.
-Its directors are Henri Adriaan Hamelers (“Henri”), the managing director, and Gregorio Tolentino Ang Jr.
+The appellant was the managing director of BSE, a marine-industry contractor engaged in painting, piping and electrical works.
+BSE was a wholly owned subsidiary of Great Sea Holdings Pte Ltd (“GSH”), and the appellant held more than 99% of the shares in GSH, giving him effective control over BSE and other group companies.
+The respondent, Belfield International (HongKong) Ltd, was incorporated in Hong Kong.
+Its directors included Henri Adriaan Hamelers (the managing director) and Gregorio Tolentino Ang Jr. The respondent claimed to operate in commodities brokerage and the structuring of trade finance services, though the appellant alleged that it was in substance engaged in moneylending.

 What Were the Key Legal Issues?